GiuseppeLota/PokemonPedia/README.md

 1) Install Docker locally.
 More details here -> [Install Docker](https://docs.docker.com/engine/install/)

-2) navigate to the root directory of the project and run:
+2) navigate to the root directory of the project and create the docker image:

 ```
 docker build -t pokemonpedia_img .